Skip to main content

 With the success of the GEDI program, Dr. Dresden was awarded an R01 in 2019 from the Agency for Healthcare Research and Quality to further study the benefits of the GEDI program for patients, including measuring the impact of GEDI on patients Health Related Quality of Life.

-We're proud to be the first Level 1 Geriatric Emergency Department in Illinois, an achievement that reflects Northwestern's commitment to providing older patients with the comprehensive, high-quality care required to meet their unique healthcare needs”
+We're proud to be among the first Geriatric Emergency Department's in Illinois, an achievement that reflects Northwestern's commitment to providing older patients with the comprehensive, high-quality care required to meet their unique healthcare needs”

 Scott Dresden, MD, MS